HandsOnDataViz/book/docs/HandsOnDataViz.md

 We’ve organized the chapters of this book to serve as an introductory hands-on guide to data visualization, from spreadsheets to code.
-Also, we assume no prior skills other than general familiarity with operating a computer, along with an innate curiosity about telling stories with data.
+Also, we assume no prior skills other than general familiarity with operating a computer and a vague memory of secondary school mathematics, along with an innate curiosity about telling stories with data.
 Imagine the book in four parts.

 In part one, you’ll develop foundational skills about envisioning your data story, along with the tools and data you’ll need to tell it.
-We’ll gradually move from [Chapter 2: Choose Tools to Tell Your Data Story](choose.html) to [Chapter 3: Improve Your Spreadsheet Skills](spreadsheet.html) to [Chapter 4: Find and Question Your Data](find.html) to [Chapter 5: Clean Up Messy Data](clean.html) to [Chapter 6: Make Meaningful Comparisons](comparisons.html).
+We’ll gradually move from [Chapter 2: Choose Tools to Tell Your Data Story](choose.html) to [Chapter 3: Strengthen Your Spreadsheet Skills](spreadsheet.html) to [Chapter 4: Find and Question Your Data](find.html) to [Chapter 5: Clean Up Messy Data](clean.html) to [Chapter 6: Make Meaningful Comparisons](comparisons.html).
 These